resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 **Demo**

 Ask for three volunteers.
 Ask the first to write a message to the second on a sticky note, then place it into an envelope.
 And give it to you.
+Place the third person, (preferably male) in between the first and the second person.

-You carry it to the third person (preferably a male).
+You then carry it to the third person.

-Make the point that the envelope is the encryption wrapper.
-And only someone with the public key can unwrap it and see it.
-But that public keys are widely distributed: and the third person has a copy.
-And so can read the message.
+Make the point that as before, the envelope is the encryption wrapper.
+And only someone with the private key can unwrap it and see it.
+But that the third person has actually convinced the first person that he is the second person.

 Get the third person to read the message, perhaps change it a bit, then put it into a different coloured envelop, and give it back to you.